reusable-ui/reusable-ui-monorepo/variants/orientation-variant/README.md

 # @reusable-ui/orientation-variant 📦

-A utility for managing component orientations consistently across React projects.
+A utility for managing orientations consistently across React components.
 Provides hooks and CSS helpers for orientation resolution and conditional styling — ideal for dropdowns, lists, cards, tooltips, and layout-adaptive UI elements.

 ## ✨ Features